manhnguy/Contact-Tracing/README.md

 ## 2. Utilize KoboconnectR package and develop R Shiny application

-Most of statistical analysis are performed in R. KoboconnectR facilitates data extraction from Kobotoolbox projects/assets into R, instead of downloading the individual spreadsheet files.
+Most of statistical analysis are performed in R. To streamline the process of transferring data from KoboToolbox to R, several packages have been created.
+We opted for KoboconnectR as our tool of choice for extracting data from KoboToolbox projects/assets into R. This choice was made because, at the time, KoboconnectR stood out as the most comprehensive and well-developed package, eliminating the need to download individual spreadsheet files.

-Shiny app
+After we have the method to extract and import data from KoboToolbox into R directly, We developed a Shiny application to visualize the networks of the confirmed cases.
+This app helps Policy Makers see when and where outbreaks are happening and how big they are, supporting them in making decisions to contain the outbreak.

 # IV.
 Result - Tools

-KoboToolbox
+-   Questionnaire: Please find the questionnaire form via the link here: <https://ee.kobotoolbox.org/x/BfIvw6ed>.
+For more information on data dictionary and manual to use the questionnaire please visit the wiki page.

-Link to the form: <https://ee.kobotoolbox.org/x/BfIvw6ed>
+-   R Shiny application: The app is stored in Contact Network Visualization folder.
+To run the app, first run the prep.R then ui.R and last server.R.
+To see the network on the map, please open the app in browser.
+Follow the steps in the app and using the example data provided.

 **Reference:**